hubplanner/API/README.md

 Remember to write your application carefully.
 In case of abuse you may be blocked, disallowing further API access.
 As an act of courtesy, please provide User-Agent strings denoting your application.

-`User-Agent: My Hub Planner Import App (my-name@my-email.com)`
+`User-Agent: My Resource Flow Import App (my-name@my-email.com)`

 ## Authentication

-Hub Planner API is authenticated with a OAuth 2.0 Bearer Token.
+Resource Flow API is authenticated with a OAuth 2.0 Bearer Token.

 You must supply an Authorization header with the token for all requests.